Tom Donaldson, President

 James A. Johnson is the Chairman and Chief Executive Officer of Johnson Capital Partners, a private investment company.
 Previously, Mr. Johnson served as Chief Executive Officer of Fannie Mae, Chairman of the John F. Kennedy Center for the Performing Arts, and Chairman of the Board of Trustees at the Brookings Institution.
 He is a past recipient of the NOFAS Leadership Award and served on the NOFAS Board of Directors from 1999 to 2005.

-Terry Lierman is a past board chair instrumental in the growth of NOFAS and the FASD field.
+Terry Lierman is a past board chair instrumental in the growth of NOFAS and the FASD field, responsible for well over $1 million in contributions to the NOFAS mission.
 He is a passionate supporter of improved health care and funding for medical research, and was most recently the Chief of Staff to U.S. Rep. Steny Hoyer (D-Md.), the former Majority Leader of the U.S. House of Representatives.
 Over the last four decades he has combined his entrepreneurial and political talents in a variety of ventures from serving in leadership positions on the staff of the U.S. Senate Appropriations Committee, founding companies and non-profit organizations that advanced health care advocacy, to leading the Maryland Democratic Party.
 He is currently leading a new venture capital company, Health Ventures International, and chairing CSGI, Inc., the parent company of CTIS, a global health information technology company.